 THE DSI COMMUNITY ETHICS

-What questions about digitization are on your mind?
+What questions about digitalization are on your mind?
 And how has your life changed with the digital transformation?
-Digitization is presenting society and science with new challenges.
+Digitalization is presenting society and science with new challenges.
 It is taking hold of a large part of our lives at an ever faster pace.

 Membership in the DSI Community Ethics is open to researchers affiliated with a Swiss university.
 For other individuals, membership is conditional on an ongoing cooperation with the DSI Community.
 To become a member of a DSI Community, membership in the DSI Network is required.
 Please follow this link.

 The core structure of the DSI Ethics Community is the DSI Digital Ethics Lab (DSI-DEL).
 The DSI-DEL consists of researchers that work on interdisciplinary projects with a strong focus on ethical questions of digital transformation, whereas (third party) project funding emerged from collaboration in the community.